-Lights that you are seeing with your own eyes are much rarer yet an equally intriguing phenomena.
+Lights that you are seeing with your own eyes are much rarer yet equally intriguing phenomena.
 It is not as easily explained away like a photo or video is.
-When there is other possible phenomena happening at the same time, is it an indication that we are not alone?
+When there are other possible phenomena happening at the same time, is it an indication that we are not alone?
 If you do happen to have an experience seeing a light, rule out the above the first and then see where you sit with things.
 Most importantly, the first question is 'Did anyone else see it?'.
 If the answer is yes, then it becomes all the more intriguing!
-What we do know is that seems to be a very real phenomena.
+What we do know is that seems to be a very real phenomenon.
 The question of course is - what is it?
 That still remains to be answered with certainty.

 Have you had an experience seeing a light anomaly with your own eyes?
 Tell me about it in the comments!